I know what some of you may be thinking.

 With a growing $1.2 billion+ IT industry and more than 700 tech companies exporting software across 52 different markets, Uruguay is the leading software exporter per capita in South America.
 It’s the third worldwide.

-Harvard University recently identified Uruguay as “one of the most advanced software development centers in the region”, primarily focused on the country’s capital city, Montevideo.
+Harvard University identified Uruguay as “one of the most advanced software development centers in the region”, primarily focused on the country’s capital city, Montevideo.

 Now, it seems to be true that Uruguay has a great software development culture but, calling it the Silicon Valley of South America might be a bit presumptuous, don’t you think?
 (Spoiler alert: No it’s not).